Meryl Streep Says We Should Be Afraid Of Trump Because His Kids Are ‘In Jeopardy’

-Academy Award winner and Trump critic Meryl Streep told an audience at a fundraiser over the weekend that she is afraid of President Donald Trump because his kids are “in jeopardy.”
+Academy Award-winner and Trump critic Meryl Streep told an audience at a fundraiser over the weekend that she is afraid of President Donald Trump because his kids are “in jeopardy.”
 She says that she can understand the president’s mindset as the Mueller investigation focuses in on Donald Trump Jr. and Ivanka Trump because she would do “anything” to help her children get out of trouble, according to Vanity Fair, and she believes that he would do the same.

 “I’m scared by [Trump].
 By his possibility.
 I empathize with him.
 I can’t imagine what his 3 a.m. is like.
 There is a gathering storm.
 Everybody feels it.
 He feels it.
 His children are in jeopardy and I feel that.
 I think, what if my children were jeopardy?
 I would do anything.
 Anything!
 To get them out of trouble.
 So we should be afraid,” she said.

-Last week, the news broke that Trump’s children may have been involved in talks to build a Trump tower in Moscow prior to 2013.
+Last week, the news broke that Trump’s children may have been involved in talks to build a Trump Tower in Moscow prior to 2013.
 Ivanka and Donald Jr. were also briefed on Cohen’s communications on a separate Moscow deal in 2015 and 2016.

 Streep has been critical of President Trump on numerous occasions.
 At a Golden Globes speech in 2017, the 69-year-old actress called out the president for apparently mocking a disabled reporter.